jakub-pomykala/tracing-demo/README.md

 ![arch](images/macimg/timeout2.png)

-If we follow the `x-request-id` value from the envoy trace entry for that process, we can use that to locate the specific invcation of this request.
+If we follow the `x-request-id` value from the envoy trace entry for that process, we can use that to locate the specific invocation of this request.

 ![arch](images/macimg/timeout3.png)

-Normally, you would want to aggregate your logs in a central location [link to Cloud LogDNA service here] but for the purpose of our demo, we can see the request is taking 19370ms, causing a connection error in the top level `maker-bot` service, which has client connections set to timeout after 20 seconds.
+Normally, you would want to aggregate your logs in a central location [link to Cloud LogDNA service here] but for the purpose of our demo, we can check the pod with `kubectl logs` and filter by request-id.
+We find it ran for 19370ms, causing a connection error in the top level `maker-bot` service, which has client connections set to timeout after 20 seconds.

 ```